TomKnies/SQL-challenge/README_review.md

 I've struggled at times to figure out the right commands to input.
 In SQL things feel more intuitive and it's not difficult to search how to pull specific information from your tables and columns.
 It's a lot of fun!

+I am aware it's bad form to not all caps the command portions of the code.
+Sorry.